Loading replication

 |---|---|---|

-The OLS distance coefficient here (-1.199) is modestly less negative than Silva-Tenreyro’s 1990 benchmark (−1.347).
-Our PPML estimate of -0.497 is likewise modestly less negative than their −0.750.
+Our specification has no exporter or importer fixed effects, so the right benchmark is Silva-Tenreyro’s traditional-gravity Table 3, not the Anderson-van Wincoop Table 5.
+The OLS distance coefficient here (-1.199) sits near their Table 3 OLS estimate of −1.166.
+Our PPML estimate of -0.497 is in the neighbourhood of their Table 3 PPML estimate of −0.776 (positive-trade subsample).
 Four drivers of the gap.
 First, sample period: they use 1990; we use 2020.
-Three decades of falling trade costs have mechanically compressed the distance elasticity — Disdier & Head (2008, REStat) meta-analysis shows distance elasticities falling in absolute value since the 1970s, so the 2020 number should be lower than a 1990 number.
+Three decades of falling trade costs have mechanically compressed the distance elasticity: Disdier & Head (2008, REStat) meta-analysis shows distance elasticities falling in absolute value since the 1970s, so the 2020 number should be lower than a 1990 number.
 Second, country sample: Silva-Tenreyro filter to a particular set of 136 countries; CEPII Gravity V202411 covers every BACI origin-destination pair, which is larger.
 Third, controls: their specification includes colonial history and a common-colonizer dummy; we include contiguity, common language, and FTA membership.
 The coefficient on distance moves slightly depending on which culture-and-history controls are held constant.
-Fourth, PPML implementation: we use a home-grown IRLS (30 lines of code) rather than Stata’s ppmlhdfe or R’s glm(, family=quasipoisson); for point estimates on a 24k-row panel the three implementations agree to three decimal places in our spot checks, but we do not report standard errors and do not cluster.
+Fourth, PPML implementation: we use a home-grown IRLS (30 lines of code) rather than Stata’s ppmlhdfeor R’s glm(, family=quasipoisson); for point estimates on a 24k-row panel the three implementations agree to three decimal places in our spot checks, but we do not report standard errors and do not cluster.
 A proper inference-grade replication would use ppmlhdfe with multi-way clustering.

 @article{silva_tenreyro_2006,